binarykitchen/videomail-for-ninja-forms/README.md

 ## Whitelisting

-For local development, everthing will work right away because the localhost URL is already whitelisted on the videomail server.
+For local development, everything will work right away because the localhost URL is already whitelisted on the videomail server.

 But once you deploy your Wordpress site out in the wild, we will have to whitelist your production URL.
 For that, just submit a [Whitelist Request](https://videomail.io/whitelist).
 Very easy.